The Thrilling Athens & Marathon 8-h private sightseeing tour

 Then the tour will drive you towards the Temple of Zeus and the Arch of Emperor Hadrian, with a direction to the Panepistimiou Street, where you will see the impressive National Library, National Academy, and the University of Athens.

 After lunch, your private tour will head towards Marathon, the original site of the homonym race.

 The original race was calculated from Marathon to the Panathenaic Stadium (42,195km), and takes place all over the world today.
 The history of the site of Marathon is also associated with the race itself since the latter is dedicated to the Greek soldier Pheidippides, who ran the actual distance to announce to the Athenians that the battle of Marathon against the Persians was victorious.
+The Battle of Marathon was a battle that took place in 490 BC between Greeks and Persians on the plain of Marathon in Attica.

 It ended with the victory of the Greeks and marked the end of the first attempt of the Persian empire (under Darius I) to subdue the cities of mainland Greece.
 The victory at Marathon was not perceived as a local Athenian victory, but as a victory won by Athens for Greece.